Zelenskyy leaves White House without signing minerals deal after Oval Office blow up

 "You’re not in a good position.
 You don’t have the cards right now,” Trump said pointing his finger toward Zelenskyy.
 “With us you start having cards.”

-Shortly before the meeting ended, Trump offered, “This is going to be great television.”
+Shortly before the meeting ended, Trump said, “This is going to be great television.”

-As Ukrainian forces hold out against slow but steady advances by Russia's larger and better-equipped army, leaders in Kyiv were pushing to ensure a potential U.S.-brokered peace plan would include guarantees for the country's future security.
+As Ukrainian forces hold out against slow but steady advances by Russia's larger and better-equipped army, leaders in Kyiv have sought to ensure any potential U.S.-brokered peace plan would include guarantees for the country's future security.

 Many Ukrainians fear that a hastily negotiated peace — especially one that makes too many concessions to Russian demands — would allow Moscow to rearm and consolidate its forces for a future invasion after current hostilities cease.